jtr13/1201/Syllabus.md

 If you submit more than one assignment, the last one will be counted.

 Be sure that homework is clearly labeled and legible.

+Note that not all homework questions are graded so be sure to check all of your work against the posted solutions.
+(In short, a 20/20 doesn't necessarily mean that everything is right.)

+## R

+All of the coding related parts of the class are optional and will not appear on the tests.

 ## Academic Integrity